 Whether you opt for diesel or electric power in your Mercedes Citan, the size of the load area remains consistent.
 Surprisingly enough, the Citan can accommodate a pair of Euro pallets despite its compact appearance.
 The L1 model affords 2.9 cubic metres of cargo space, while the L2 version squeezes in a generous 3.62 cubic metres.
 Furthermore, the L1 offers a maximum load length of 1,806mm, while the long-wheelbase L2 extends that to 2,170mm.
 All models share a maximum load area width of 1,524mm, narrowing to 1,260mm between the wheel arches, with a height of 1,230mm.

-In regards to payload capability, the electric Citan can handle up to 616kg, while the diesel-powered L1 and L2 models are capable of accommodating up to 664kg and up to 686kg respectively.
+In regard to payload capability, the electric Citan can handle up to 616kg, while the diesel-powered L1 and L2 models are capable of accommodating up to 680kg and up to 850+kg (depending on the spec), respectively.
 While these figures fall short of the 850kg or 840kg capacity of the ICE versions of the Renault Kangoo and Nissan Townstar, and even more of the impressive 1-tonne payload of the Citroen Berlingo or Peugeot Partner vans, that’s still more than enough for many trades.

 Accessing the rear of the vehicle is a breeze thanks to the asymmetrical barn doors that can swing open up to 180 degrees.
 The van also features a single sliding door on the side, with L2 models boasting a second sliding door for added convenience.
 When you step inside the load compartment, you’ll quickly notice it looks neat and aesthetically pleasing.
 It’s well-lit with bright LED lights to help you work efficiently and safely.
 Moreover, Mercedes offers a choice between a wooden floor for heavy-duty loads or an easy-to-clean plastic floor.
 You can also personalise the load compartment with various wooden or plastic panelling options, depending on your unique transportation requirements.
 Furthermore, you can protect your new van from dents and scratches by installing ply-lining, which we can arrange through our Mercedes Citan lease customisation services.